Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 ```

-A decision tree is simply an organized set of cascading questions and answers and are simple to understand at a high level.
+A decision tree is simply an organized set of cascading questions and answers that are simple to understand at a high level.
 Let's consider a simple data set:

 ```r